Illinois

-Three U.S. presidents have been elected while living in Illinois: Abraham Lincoln, Ulysses S. Grant, and Barack Obama; additionally, Ronald Reagan was born and raised in the state.
-Today, Illinois honors Lincoln with its official state slogan Land of Lincoln, which has been displayed on its license plates since 1954.
+Two World Heritage Sites are in Illinois, the ancient Cahokia Mounds, and part of the Wright architecture site.
+A wide variety of protected areas seek to conserve Illinois' natural and cultural resources.
+Major centers of learning include the University of Chicago, University of Illinois, and Northwestern University.
+Three U.S. presidents have been elected while residents of Illinois: Abraham Lincoln, Ulysses S. Grant, and Barack Obama; additionally, Ronald Reagan was born and raised in the state, though he served for California.
+Illinois honors Lincoln with its official state slogan Land of Lincoln.
 The state is the site of the Abraham Lincoln Presidential Library and Museum in Springfield and the future home of the Barack Obama Presidential Center in Chicago.

+Illinois has a highly diverse economy, with the global city of Chicago in the northeast, major industrial and agricultural hubs in the north and center, and natural resources such as coal, timber, and petroleum in the south.
+Owing to its central location and favorable geography, the state is a major transportation hub: the Port of Chicago has access to the Atlantic Ocean through the Great Lakes and Saint Lawrence Seaway and to the Gulf of Mexico from the Mississippi River via the Illinois Waterway.
+Chicago has been the nation's railroad hub since the 1860s, and its O'Hare International Airport has been among the world's busiest airports for decades.
+Illinois has long been considered a microcosm of the United States and a bellwether in American culture, exemplified by the phrase Will it play in Peoria?.

 Etymology

 "Illinois" is the modern spelling for the early French Catholic missionaries and explorers' name for the Illinois Native Americans, a name that was spelled in many different ways in the early records.

 American scholars previously thought the name Illinois meant 'man' or 'men' in the Miami-Illinois language, with the original iliniwek transformed via French into Illinois.
 This etymology is not supported by the Illinois language, as the word for "man" is ireniwa, and plural of "man" is ireniwaki.
 The name Illiniwek has also been said to mean 'tribe of superior men', which is a false etymology.
 The name Illinois derives from the Miami-Illinois verb irenwe·wa 'he speaks the regular way'.
 This was taken into the Ojibwe language, perhaps in the Ottawa dialect, and modified into ilinwe· (pluralized as ilinwe·k).
 The French borrowed these forms, spelling the /we/ ending as -ois, a transliteration of that sound in the French of that time.
 The current spelling form, Illinois, began to appear in the early 1670s, when French colonists had settled in the western area.
 The Illinois's name for themselves, as attested in all three of the French missionary-period dictionaries of Illinois, was Inoka, of unknown meaning and unrelated to the other terms.